 Active adventures and ocean-based pursuits are the drawcards of a Ningaloo Reef.

 Fancy swimming with whale sharks?
-Or maybe you like the idea of snorkeling over pristine coral reefs teeming with hundreds of tropical fish.
+Or maybe you like the idea of snorkelling over pristine coral reefs teeming with hundreds of tropical fish.
 The World Heritage-listed Ningaloo Reef is a vivid underwater playground that can be enjoyed throughout the year.
-Many sections of the reef are just a short swim from the beach or you can hire a kayak, paddle out and dive into the water to go snorkeling.
+Many sections of the reef are just a short swim from the beach or you can hire a kayak, paddle out and dive into the water to go snorkelling.
 Glass bottom boat tours are also available at Ningaloo Reef.
 Whales can be spotted from July to October each year and if you want to get up close to them, small group humpback whale swim tours allow you to join these gentle creatures in the water.
 Back on dry land, you can explore the spectacular canyons, walking trails and lookouts in Cape Range National Park.
 Experience the beauty of this part of Western Australia on our Ningaloo Reef tours.

 Our Ningaloo Reef tours

 Everyone travelling on an Intrepid trip must be fully vaccinated against COVID-19 as a condition of carriage.